AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/subscription-and-user-migration/understanding-marketo-subscription-and-user-migration-to-the-adobe-admin-console.md

 >[!IMPORTANT]
 >
->If a Marketo Engage user does not verify their email address, they won't be migrated to an Adobe ID and will lose access to the Marketo subscription after the migration for the subscription is complete.
+>If a Marketo Engage user does not verify their email address, or is locked out at the time of user migration, they won't be migrated to an Adobe ID and will lose access to the Marketo subscription after the migration for the subscription is complete.
 To regain access, a Marketo product admin would need to add them as a new user.

 ### What to Expect on Migration Day {#what-to-expect-on-migration-day}